From Attack to Protection: Leveraging Watermarking Attack Network for Advanced Add-on Watermarking: Background

 \subsection{Watermarking Attack and Motivation}

 Watermarking attacks are employed to evaluate the robustness of MW methods; let $\tilde{B}_w$ be the attacked block image of $B_w$.
-By comparing the watermark bit extracted from $B_w$ and $\tilde{B}_w$, a MW designer can evaluate the robustness of the MW by determining whether the hidden information survived \cite{attack_volo}.
+By comparing the watermark bit extracted from $B_w$ and $\tilde{B}_w$, a MW designer can evaluate the robustness of the MW by determining whether the hidden information survived \cite{attack_volo,wang2024spy}.
 Currently, StirMark \cite{stirmark1,stirmark2} and CheckMark \cite{checkmark} are the representative benchmark tools that provide various types of common attacks such as signal processing operations and geometric distortions.
-As can be seen in Fig.~\ref{figure_visual_degradation_stirmark}, common watermarking attacks mounted in StirMark are accompanied by visual degradation and have a limitation of not being able to model the vulnerabilities of each MW method.
+As can be seen in Figure~\ref{figure_visual_degradation_stirmark}, common watermarking attacks mounted in StirMark are accompanied by visual degradation and have a limitation of not being able to model the vulnerabilities of each MW method.
 That is, the more that a watermarking attack utilizes the characteristics of the targeted watermarking system, the more effective the attack is possible without image quality degradations.

-With the development of neural networks, CNN-based MW methods \cite{wm_deep1,wm_deep2} have been newly proposed, and they can be neutralised with adversarial attacks attempting to fool watermarking systems through malicious inputs; these are referred to as adversarial examples.
-However, attacking numerous handcrafted MW methods that contain non-differentiable operators with an adversarial attack is difficult.
-Although there is a differential evolution-based attack \cite{su2019one} that randomly modifies one pixel and queries the extractor, it is difficult to disable robust MW systems with only a few pixel changes.
-To address these issues, we propose a CNN-based watermarking attack that automatically learns and exploits the weak points of individual watermarking systems.
+With the development of neural networks, CNN-based MW methods \cite{wm_deep1,wm_deep2,zhang2020udh} have been newly proposed, and they can be neutralised with adversarial attacks attempting to fool watermarking systems through malicious inputs; these are referred to as adversarial examples.
+However, attacking numerous handcrafted MW methods that contain non-differentiable operators with an adversarial attack is difficult \cite{nam21wan}.
+For example, several factors make existing traditional MW hard to be trainable with back-propagation.
+Many MWs involve quantization as a crucial embedding operation, which is inherently non-differentiable.
+Additionally, these methods often contain irregular repetitive operations, leading to easily vanishing gradients.
+Furthermore, many MWs including SVD and the derivatives of the eigenvectors tend to be numerically unstable.